 The primary means of imparting knowledge and understanding of the modern languages (A1) is via a mix of communicative, student-centred language teaching methods and formal linguistic instruction.
-In the case of A2-A3 and A6-A13, knowledge and understanding are generally conveyed through lectures and seminars which guide students towards independent reading and enable students to self-assess and develop their learning through group discussion, take-home tasks; guided self-teaching activities; e-mail discussion and e-mail based group working; the preparation of presentations and/or reports.
-A4 is developed initially within the communicative language training framework and is further enhanced during the students' year abroad.
+In the case of A2-A3 and A6-A13, knowledge and understanding are generally conveyed through lectures and seminars which guide students towards independent reading and enable students to self-assess and develop their learning through group discussion, take-home tasks; guided self-teaching activities; online discussion and online based group working; the preparation of presentations and/or reports.
+A4 is developed initially within the communicative language training framework and A4 is developed initially within the communicative language training framework and, for students undertaking a year abroad, is further enhanced during the students' year abroad.
 In A5 (optional dissertation) one-to-one tutorials provide academic guidance, while the opportunity to carry out independent research allows students to apply and practise research skills.

 Knowledge and understanding of the modern language (A1) is assessed by written continuous assessment and class tests (evaluating student understanding and progress), and unseen written, aural and oral examinations.
 Outcomes A2-3 and A6-13 are assessed by essay and/or unseen written examination, oral presentation & video presentation, (requiring independent, critical analysis and application of intellectual models, principles and theories).
-Outcome A4 is assessed during the year abroad by a Year Abroad ePortfolio and in some cases a Year Abroad Work Placement.
-Outcome A5 is assessed by a 5-6000 word dissertation.
+Outcome A4 is assessed by a cultural project carried out abroad, or a final-year dissertation or project.